 - 2 Oranges (weighing approx 175g/ 6 oz each)

-- 2-3 tbsp Agave syrup (depending how sweet you like it)
+- 2-3 tablespoon Agave syrup (depending how sweet you like it)

 - 100g/ ⅔ cup Raisins

-- 2 tbsp Chocolate chips (optional) Milk or dark work well
+- 2 tablespoon Chocolate chips (optional) Milk or dark work well

 For the Chocolate Orange Breakfast Parfait